b-brankovics/UNIX-for-bio/doc/get_cli.md

 On such program is [PuTTY](http://www.putty.org/)
 (If you are
 working on a Linux based system it is better to stick with the command line of your system for the moment.)
+PuTTY provides access to the command line of the server, but you cannot access your files straight away.
+You have to establish a file transfer connection between your system and the server.

 ### [Using Docker](docker.md)

 Docker can be used with Linux or OS X operating systems as well.
+The installation becomes more complex as we move from Linux to OS X and to Windows.
+Docker requires a Linux kernel (the core or base of the operating system) to communicate with.
+So when you install it on OS X you need an additional program that provides the substitute for the Linux kernel, it is called [boot2docker](http://boot2docker.io).
+On a Windows operating systems there, first an operating system is needed that can interface with **boot2docker**, so a virtual machine is needed, this is created via [VirtualBox](https://www.virtualbox.org).
+All these tools are packaged together for Windows users in [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

+The following [documentation](https://docs.docker.com/windows/step_one/) shows how to install Docker on a Windows system.
+There are to requirements: it has to be a 64-bit system and the system must support Hardware Virtualization.
+These are also explained in the documentation.